 Dog Vegan Meals

 We handle the vegan meals separately from the batches using meat — we use different bowls, knife, etc. The plant-matter mix that goes in the raw dog meals is the same as used in the vegan meals.
-Vegan meals contain 100% pure organic Turkish Argan oil, spirulina imported from Japan, organic black beans and lentils, organic cold-pressed coconut oil, a rich mix of fruits and vegetables, and much more.
+Vegan meals contain 100% pure organic Moroccan Argan oil, spirulina imported from Japan, organic black beans and lentils, organic cold-pressed coconut oil, a rich mix of fruits and vegetables, and much more.